-1. It’s an open-source software and is freely available.
+1. It’s open-source software and is freely available.

-2. It has very simple and intuitive GUI.
+2. It has a very simple and intuitive GUI.

-3. JMeter can do load and performance test of many different server types like Web – HTTP, HTTPS, SOAP, Database via JDBC, LDAP, JMS, Mail via POP3.
+3. JMeter can do load and performance tests of many different server types like Web – HTTP, HTTPS, SOAP, Database via JDBC, LDAP, JMS, and Mail via POP3.

-4. It is platform independent tool.
-On Linux or Unix, the user can open JMeter tool by clicking on the JMeter shell script.
+4. It is a platform-independent tool.
+On Linux or Unix, the user can open the JMeter tool by clicking on the JMeter shell script.
 However, on Windows, it can be invoked by starting the jmeter.bat file.

 5. It has full Swing and lightweight component support (precompiled JAR uses packages java.swing.* ).

 6. JMeter prepares test plans in XML format.

 7. It’s a full multithreading framework that allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.